|

 He was a von Karman Instructor and Prize Research Fellow in Applied

-Mathematics at Caltech from 1993-1997, and was an Assistant Professor of
+Mathematics at Caltech from 1993-1997, and was an Assistant Professor in

-Mathematics at UC Irvine from 1997-1998, before moving to the Mathematics
+the Mathematics Department at UC Irvine from 1997-1998, before moving to

 He is the recipient of an